 Hello everyone!

 I am passionate about fitting children’s shoes as I truly believe that the correct type of shoes can be life changing.
 Children’s feet are constantly developing, and what happens to their feet during their childhood will affect their physique as they grow older.
+I never needed a degree or a certification to fit children’s shoes, but I had a moral obligation to provide children with the best fitting shoes.

-I believe that it takes a great responsibility and conscientious effort on my part to fit children’s shoes, since the future health and development of the child’s foot is my personal responsibility and parents are placing their complete trust on me.
+I believe that it takes a great responsibility and conscientious effort on my part to fit children’s shoes, since the future health and development of the child’s foot is my personal responsibility and parents are placing their complete trust in me.

 Juan Pablo